Christophe Pourny: Career

-From a few of his parents clients in New York, Christophe started to build a clientele.
+From a few of his parents’ clients in New York, Christophe started to build a clientele.
 He eventually met Amy Perlin and became her shop manager and advisor as she started her business.
-The renowned Designer John Saladino, a client of the gallery, would later discover Christophe amazing ability to recreate old period finishes and gave him his big break.
+The renowned Designer John Saladino, a client of the gallery, would later discover Christophe’s amazing ability to recreate old period finishes and gave him his big break.
 Since then clients have included Mayor Bloomberg, the City of New York, The Holy see mission, famous personalities and designers as renowned as David Kleinberg, Bunny Williams and Benjamin Noriega Ortiz.
 Christophe is quoted to say: "I have my entrance to each and every building on Fifth and Park Avenues; from 9am to 4pm...Service entrance that is!"
 Martha Stewart came to appreciate Christophe's work for her very well-cared-for personal antiques and furniture.
 She invited him repeatedly on her TV and Radio Shows for segments on furniture care and maintenance and to showcase artisanal techniques and crafts.
 Other notable conservation projects include the Gracie Mansion Conservancy, residence of the Mayors of New York, George Washington writing desk and the Council Room wood panelings both in NY City Hall.